wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 6.16.1.1 =

+* Improved the management of UTF-8 encoded and non-encoded strings internally.
+The `get_title()` and `get_description()` methods now return UTF-8 encoded strings.
+The `limit_text_length()` method decodes and re-encodes the text after shortening.

 = Version 6.16.1 =

+NGFB Open Graph+ version 6.16.1 completes support for all Wistia video formats by adding recognition for the inline embed API / SEO and popover embed video formats.
+A new Sharing URL option has also been added to the Open Graph+ Custom Settings metabox on the Edit Post/Page admin pages.
+This option will reflect any changes made by WordPress SEO by Yoast, and allows you to customize the URL for tracking purposes – just make sure your modified custom URL functions correctly before publishing your Post / Page. ;-)

+This release also includes two minor fixes – the onFocus and onBlur events in the Open Graph+ Custom Settings metabox was not working properly, and during an earlier code optimization / re-organization, two Pro addon classes – WordPress SEO and All-In-One SEO Pack -  were left with incorrect class names.

+Please note: If you use the ‘ngfb_sharing_url’ filter, the argument list for that filter has changed.

 * **Added support for Wistia inline embed API / SEO and popover embed video formats**.
 (Pro version)
 * Added a Sharing URL option to the Open Graph+ Custom Settings metabox.
 (Pro version)